Headgear: Religious significance

 Male Sikhs are required to wear turbans.
 Some Sikh women also wear a turban; however it is not a requirement for female Sikhs.
 Turbans are also worn by Muslims, especially Shia Muslims, who regard turban-wearing as Sunnah Mu'akkadah (confirmed tradition).

 In Islam, the hijab, or headscarf, is worn by women because it is considered modest.
 Muslim men also sometimes wear a skullcap called a "kufi" or taqiyah (cap), especially during prayers.
 Headgear differs from culture to culture, and some Muslims' headgear is not related to their religion, such as the turbans worn in Saudi Arabia.
 The doppa, originating in the Caucasus, is worn by Kazan Tatars, Uzbeks and Uyghurs.
-Muslim men in Indonesia and Malaysia often seen wear a kopiah, but its use pre-dates the arrival of Islam in the region.
+Muslim men in Indonesia and Malaysia are often seen wearing a kopiah, but its use pre-dates the arrival of Islam in the region.

 The black satin headgear called or known as "fenta" or "topi" is a pillbox-shaped skullcap, worn by Zoroastrians.
 It is considered by some in the Zoroastrian religion to be of vital spiritual importance.
 In earlier times, a saucer-shaped, red-and-white-striped kipah was the hallmark of the Zoroastrian.

 Buddhist priests in China wear the bao-tzu (more commonly known as the mao-tzu, 帽子 Mandarin màozi), the classic skullcap that is the most like the Jewish tradition.
 In Japan, the cap is more in the form of a pillbox and is called the boshi (帽子).
 Though not of ecclesiastical significance, the Buddhist skullcap does denote something about the priest's standing in the community.